The lead price performed well in 2017. China produced the most of the metal, but six other countries also produced notable amounts.

 Mine production: 2.4 million MT

 China produced 2.4 million MT of lead last year, up slightly from its 2016 output of 2.34 million MT.
-Interestingly, the increase came even as the country suffered mine closures.
+Interestingly, the increase came even as the country suffered mine and smelter closures.

-According to Reuters, ongoing shutdowns across China contributed to the lead price rise at the end of the year.
-As tens of thousands of factories close, China is expected to cut production further due to pollution problems and environmental inspections.
-Stockpiles have been dwindling as a result.
+According to Reuters, those ongoing shutdowns across China contributed to the lead price rise at the end of 2017, and production of the metal is expected to fall further in the future due to pollution problems and environmental inspections.
+Stockpiles have been dwindling as a result, and production numbers could be lower in 2018.

 Mine production: 450,000 MT